[This article was originally posted on the Oxfam From Poverty to Power blog on 26 July 2022]

 They all built alliances with each other and with sub-national political movements.
 They developed strong narratives, strategies, and evidence bases to push back against the liberal agenda.

-Their interests coincided with some of the traditional parties, corporate groups (including the media), and rich, influential individuals who saw the policies and policymaking style of the progressive technocrats as a threat to their values, interests, and power.
+Their interests coincided with some of the traditional parties, some corporate groups (including the media), and rich, influential individuals who saw the policies and policymaking style of the progressive technocrats as a long term threat to their values, interests, and power.

 The opposing sides of issues or debates became increasingly polarised as there were no spaces to meet and explore similarities or consensus.
 Many people who might have compromised were lost to the extremes.